Sonny's Special Potato Latkes

 Transfer the grated mixture to a clean bowl.
 Add the eggs, matzoh meal, salt, and pepper, and mix well.
 In a large cast-iron or nonstick skillet, pour about 1/8 inch of oil and heat on medium high.
 The oil is hot enough when a piece of potato sizzles when added.
 Form a trial latke with a tablespoon of the mixture.
 Fry until brown, taste, and adjust the seasonings.

 To form the latkes, scoop up about 1/2 cup of the mixture with your hands and loosely pat it into a pancake about 1/2-inch thick, leaving a few straggly strands around the edge.
 (As you work, liquid will accumulate in the bowl.
 Squeeze out the excess to form a compact pancake).
 After shaping each latke, slip it into the hot oil and flatten gently with the back of a spatula.
 Fry until deep golden brown, at least 10 minutes on each side to be sure the center is fully cooked.
 The latkes may take more or less time depending on how many you fit into your pan and how hot your stove is, but I've never been able to get the total cooking time under 15 to 20 minutes a batch.
 If the edges darken very quickly, lower the heat.
 To prevent excess oil absorption, flip each latke only once.
 Add oil between batches as needed, making sure the oil heats up again before frying more latkes.
 Drain the latkes on paper towels or a clean brown paper bag.
-This recipe makes 8 to 10 latkes.
 Serve immediately.